Color Correction using Curves and Levels

 Be sure to also check out the Color Controls and Exposure Adjust filters if you wish to modify the saturation, brightness, contrast, or exposure in your image.

 Start by adjusting the levels, Filter ▸ Color Adjustment ▸ Levels and clicking the auto levels button (keyboard shortcut ⇧⌘L).
 Then go to Filter ▸ Color Adjustment ▸ Curves (⇧⌘M).
-The midtones in this image have been lightened and the highlights darkened.
+The midtones in this image have been lightened and the highlights also lightened.

 Too Dark and Blue